surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 ---
-title: "Refactoring java8 code with collector"
+title: "Refactoring Java 8 Code with Collector: A Practical Approach for Seamless Code Flow"
-description: "Hello world to the blogging universe."
+description: "Having served as a lead technical architect with extensive experience in the Java ecosystem, I've had the privilege of witnessing the transformative potential of effective code refactoring.
+Today, I extend a warm invitation to embark on a journey delving into the art of refactoring Java 8 code.
+We'll explore a pragmatic and systematic approach that assures you a smoother code flow, ultimately enhancing your development skills."
 date: "2022-01-18"
 featured_image: "img/2022/01/programming.png"
 ---
-I am planning to refactor a code that is based on Java 7 to Java 8 using the functional components, specifically Collector.
-The plan is simple: learn it by coding it.
-Let’s get started…
+In our quest for knowledge, let's begin by structuring our narrative with a clear and organized framework.
+Let's keep our vessel steady as we navigate through the intricate waters of Java 8 code refactoring.

+As we progress, we will break down complex ideas into more digestible terms and provide vivid examples to illuminate the path.

-## Overview of the Java Object We Are Dealing With
+## Understanding the Java Object in Focus
 ![](/blog/img/2022/01/java8-fun.png)

-The following code is intend to fetch a few specific data from Company object, where company has a list of employees.
-I would like to perform the following operations,
+The code below aims to retrieve specific data from a Company object, which includes a list of employees.
+I aim to execute the following operations:

-    Find out the most common name (Employee name) in the company Find the highest salaried employee of the company Find the sum of salaries for all Men
-    Find most popular grade/band in the company

-Prior to java 8, it is tough to refactor these logic and find out some common parts.
-But the functional components make the refactoring easy.
+    Identify the most frequently occurring name among employees.
+    Determine the employee with the highest salary in the company.
+    Calculate the total salary of all male employees.
+    Ascertain the most prevalent grade or band within the company.

+Before the advent of Java 8, refactoring these logics and identifying commonalities was challenging.
+However, leveraging functional components simplifies the refactoring process significantly.
 ___
 ## Pre-Java8 version:

-Let’s go through the code,
+Let's delve into the code to accomplish specific tasks:

-### Find out the most common employee name in the company
+### Finding the Most Common Employee Name in the Company
 ```java
 private static String findMostRepeatingNameInCompany(Company company) {
     String repeatingName = null;